.

 DEHYDRATION

-Participants will be reminded to drink plenty of water throughout the day and to bring at least 2 liters of water into the field each day; to wear high-factor sunscreen and appropriate clothing, including sunglasses, a wide-brimmed hat and/or scarf; to not overwork when jet lagged or tired, and to inform a staff member when feeling tired or ill.
-Team will take regular breaks as needed and monitor participants for general health at all times.
+Participants will be reminded to drink plenty of water throughout the day and to bring at least two liters of water into the field each day; to wear high-factor sunscreen and appropriate clothing, including sunglasses and a wide-brimmed hat; to not overwork when jet lagged or tired, and to inform a staff member when feeling tired or ill.
+The team will always take regular breaks as needed and monitor participants for general health.

 PROJECT TASKS/EQUIPMENT

 Instruction will be provided on proper excavation technique and proper inspection of equipment to ensure safety.
-Adequate protective personal equipment (i.e.. work gloves, face masks, etc.) should be provided by each participant.
-Kneeling pads will be provided by the project for participant use.
+Adequate protective personal equipment (i.e., work gloves, face masks, etc.) should be provided by each participant.
+The project will provide kneeling pads for participant use.

 COVID-19 DISEASE RISKS